vim-advent-calendar/ideas/markzen-mappings.md

 `<C-r>` can also insert text present under the current cursor, when followed by some control characters.
-Here is an example with `<C-r><C-f>`, which inserts the filename under the cursor;
+Here is an example with `<C-r><C-f>`, which inserts the filename under the cursor:

     nnoremap <silent> <Leader>gf :pedit <C-r><C-f><cr>

 This is the normal mode version of the preview mapping we saw above (the filename recognition will depend on the `'isfname'` option).
-Note that on the command-line, for a command where a filename is expected, you can also use a few special Vim notations to similar effects, eg. `<cfile>` will insert on the command-line the filename under the cursor, and `<cword>` will insert the current word.
-If a filename is not expected, you can always use `expand()` like
+Note that on the command-line, for a command where a filename is expected (like `:e`), you can also use a few special Vim notations to similar effects, eg. `<cfile>` will insert on the command-line the filename under the cursor, and `<cword>` will insert the current word.
+If a filename is not expected, you can always use `expand()` like this:
-this:

     nnoremap <silent> c<Tab> :let @/=expand('<cword>')<cr>cgn

-This mapping sets the last search pattern to the word under the cursor, and change it with the `cgn` sequence -- conveniently repeatable with `.` to apply the same replacement to some following occurrences.
+This mapping sets the last search pattern to the word under the cursor, and change it with the `cgn` sequence--conveniently repeatable with `.` to apply the same replacement to some following occurrences.

-### @=
+### The Mushroom Cloud: @=

 The `@` key executes the content of a register, and once again the expression register offers a good deal of flexibility.
 As an example, consider the `<C-a>` normal mode command, that increases the closest number on the right of the cursor, if any.
-A common annoyance is words like `file-1.txt`: hitting `<C-a>` on it will turn it to `file0.txt`, to the surprise of many users, as Vim assumes the next number is '-1', not '1'.
+A common annoyance is words like `file-1.txt`: hitting `<C-a>` will turn it to `file0.txt`, to the surprise of many users, as Vim assumes the next number is '-1', not '1'.
 Let's write a mapping to change this behavior.

     function!
 Increment() abort
       call search('\d\@<!\d\+\%#\d', 'b')